Star Gold Network: Star Gold

-Star Gold is a flagship movie channel launched in 2000.
+Star Gold is a flagship movie channel launched in 2000 also the 1st channel of Star Network.
 It focuses on showcasing a wide variety of Bollywood films, including blockbuster releases, critically acclaimed cinema, and popular classics.

 Star Gold 2

 Star Gold 2 is an Indian Hindi-language movie pay television channel owned by JioStar which serves as a sister channel to Star Gold.
 While its SD feed was launched first as a replacement for Movies OK, its HD feed has replaced UTV HD.

 Star Gold Select

 Star Gold Select is an Indian Hindi language movie pay television channel.
-It Replaced Star Movies Action owned by JioStar which primarily telecasts critically acclaimed movies.
+It replaced Star Movies Action owned by Disney Star (now known as JioStar) which primarily telecasts critically acclaimed movies.
+The HD version was launched on March 6, 2017, The SD version was launched on June 28, 2017.

 Star Gold Thrills

 Star Gold Thrills is an Indian Hindi language movie television channel owned by JioStar which primarily telecasts Hollywood action-based movies, dubbed in Hindi.
 Also telecasting Hindi language film in genres of action, suspense, thriller and horror from Disney Star (as Star Studios).
 It replaced UTV Action.